azsk/AzTS-docs/Control coverage/Feature/MachineLearningWorkspace.md

 > Public Network Access is configured as Disabled.
 >
 > **Failed:**
-> Public Network Access is not configured as Enabled.
+> Public Network Access is not configured as Disabled.
 >

 ### Recommendation

 - **Azure Portal**

   To remediate, disable public network access on your Machine Learning Workspace.
 Go to Azure Portal --> your Machine Learning workspace  --> Settings --> Networking --> Public access --> Public network access --> Select on 'Disabled' --> Save"

 ### Azure Policies or REST APIs used for evaluation